mhmdtwsm/MyObsidianNotes/THM_Learning_era/Linux_basics_for_Hackers_book/Files_And_Directory_Permissions.md

 chmod 774 file
 ```

----

 #### Changing Permissions with `UGO`

-The symbolic method is often referred to as the `UGO` syntax, which stands for user (or owner), group, and others.
+*The symbolic method is often referred to as the `UGO` syntax, which stands for user (or owner), group, and others.*

 `UGO` syntax is very simple.
 Enter the `chmod` command and then the users you want to change permissions for, providing u for user, g for group, or o for, followed by one of three operators:
 - **`+`** for adding permission